 Global Talent, a program of the Idaho Office for Refugees, helps college-educated new Americans reclaim their professional careers in Idaho.
 Through the program, job seekers have access to personalized training and career coaching, and Idaho employers are connected to a larger pool of skilled workers.

-This week there are two events in downtown Boise to help you beat the heat and expand your cultural perspectives:
+This week there are two events in downtown Boise to help you beat the heat and expand your cultural perspectives.

 We enjoyed Nepalese and Peruvian food and Liberian and Bosnian dance performances.
 We laughed, ate ice cream, found shade wherever possible and enjoyed each other’s company after a year of not getting to gather in person for the annual event.

 “It means a lot for advocacy and reconnecting with the community and celebrating what new community members that we have," emcee and Boise State student Halima Hamud told Idaho News 6.